NafiurSiddiqui/Lara-ground/NOTES.md

 3. With Laravel you do not have to create columns, rows manually but with `migration` class inside `database/migrations/*` folder.Each `migration` class by default have a `up` and `down` method.
 To create your db you need to run -

     - `php artisan make:migration create_<Name>_table`.
 This will create the file with default methods.
-Here you define your db schema for this table.
+Here you define your db schema for this table.The files will be inside `database/migrations`. here you define structure your table.

 4. Run `php artisan migrate` to generate the db in your DB.